misto/imap-feeder/README.txt

 "feeds.opml" and uses the "feeds" folder as root in your inbox to store them all.
 Each feed will get its own folder under the "feeds" root.
-(If you just want to evaluate imap-feeder, I'd recommend to operate it on a dedicated mailbox, so you can easily get rid of it afterwards.)
+(If you just want to evaluate imap-feeder, I'd recommend to operate it on a dedicated mailbox, so you can easily get rid of it afterwards if you don't like it.)

   $ imap-feeder -n feeds.opml -o -r feeds